What I Don’t Believe: Heresy and Apostasy

 (t) Pauline Christianity / Pauline Gospel / Pauline Theology / Paulism / Paulianity – notion that Paul was the inventor of Christianity and that he complicated the simple teaching of Jesus.
 Non-Christian proponents of this will use this theory to attack Christianity and the divinity of Christ.
 Proponents of this theory identifying as Christians will use this to discredit the epistles of Paul.

 (u) Paul Onlysim / Dispensation of Paul / Pauline Dispensationalism / Darbyism – an extreme form of dispensationalism that teaches that Paul taught a different Gospel than Jesus did and that only select portions of the letters of Paul apply to us, the “Church” during the “Dispensation of Grace” and the rest of the bible applies only to the Jews.
 This over emphasizes perceived differences in what Paul taught as compared to what Jesus and the other apostles taught.
 What is neglected is that Paul’s letters were written to assemblies that Paul had already taught the gospel and teachings of Jesus.
 Rather than a different gospel, the letters were correcting errors that had sprouted up after he had moved on to other cities.
 All of the epistles need to be read in context of the gospels, not in contrast of them.

 (v) Various other forms of Extreme or Hyper Dispensationalism

 (w) Other cults such as Jehovah’s Witnesses / Watchtower, Armstrongism, Christian Science and all mind science cults

-(x) All forms of occult masquerading as (or compatible with) Christianity such as New Age, Aquarianism, Illuminati, Luciferianism, Masonry, Witchcraft, Elemental Magic, Yoga, Kundalini, Kabbalah, Mysticism, etc
+(x) All forms of occult masquerading as (or compatible with) Christianity such as New Age, Aquarianism, Illuminati, Luciferianism, Masonry, Witchcraft, Elemental Magic, Yoga, Kundalini, Kabbalah, Mysticism, Nation of Islam, etc